New announcement. Learn more

 Aotearoa Catchment Extension

-Our goal is to provide a training programme tailored with expert advice to enhance the capability and skills of those working with catchment groups to futureproof the kaupapa and mahi for generations to come.
+Round Two is open for registrations of interest, following a successful first round.
+ACE is a training programme tailored with expert advice to enhance the capability and skills of those working in and with catchment groups to futureproof the kaupapa and mahi for generations to come.

 Aotearoa Catchment Extension